the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 ### 🖊️ Why I'm writing

-#### Reason \#1: To share my learnings with anyone else wanting to learn
+#### Reason \#1: To share my learnings with other learners

-I'm extremely fortunate to work in a field at the forefront of human innovation, using cutting-edge technology every day, and even contributing to the state of the art.
+I'm extremely fortunate to work in a field at the forefront of human innovation, using cutting-edge technology every day, and contributing to the state of the art.
 It's heartwarming to see the crescendo of mass excitement and curiosity around AI as it progressively influences our lives.

 And while there are no shortages of learning resources out there, especially about a tech-friendly field like AI, I am hoping my particular career trajectory might offer unique perspectives, and maybe even meaningful insights.